-Photographer of the Year 2019 competition, brought to you by Airlink, with a stunning prize provided by Klaserie Drift Safari Camps, is now in full swing and there is only a month left to go before entries close!
+Photographer of the Year 2019 competition is now in full swing and there is only a month left to go before entries close!

 There are four galleries showcasing this week’s Weekly Selection.
 To see the other three galleries for this week’s selection, click here: Weekly Selection Gallery 2, Weekly Selection Gallery 3 and Weekly Selection Gallery 4.